Hi! I’m Trevor. Welcome to my About Fun Youth Group Games Page.

 My repertoire of group games had grown enormously.
 I knew copious games, and I knew which ones were a hit with the kids and which games had the most impact.
 Teachers were astounded by the range of games we would play.
 Many colleagues sort my advice on games for their own classrooms.

 I wanted to see kids’ group games in every classroom, in every school, across the globe!
-I believe fun group games make a tremendous difference to the lives of kids from any culture or background.
-I had an idea to create a tool for teachers, youth leaders, parents, coaches and corporate groups.
+Believing that fun group games make a tremendous difference to the lives of kids from any culture or background led to an idea to create a tool for teachers, youth leaders, parents, coaches and corporate groups.
 A tool with all the games I had come to know, all on an app.
 My idea sounded wonderful, but I had no idea how I was going to make it happen.